Focal Point Photography: What to Know & How to Nail It

 Shooting at a narrow depth of field will naturally add contrast in your photography between the subject and the background.
-When we shoot at a higher f stop, which gives us a wider depth of field, we get everything in focus: statues, buildings, sky, and pedestrians in the foreground.
+When you shoot at a higher f stop, you get a wider depth of field.
+This in turn puts everything in focus: statues, buildings, sky, and pedestrians in the foreground.

-However, when we shoot at a lower f stop, which gives us a more narrow depth of field, then we can control exactly what will be in focus.
+However, when you shoot at a lower f stop, it gives you a more narrow depth of field.
+This allows you to control exactly what will be in focus within the image.
 By removing the rest of the visual clutter, the eye naturally focuses on the subject and creates a more dynamic photo.

 Composition in focal point photography

 Of course, placing your subject directly in the center of the frame will also indicate a clear point of focus, and is great for portraits.
-If you’re looking to create a more advanced photograph, however, the Rule of Thirds will definitely set you up for greater creative success.
+But to create a more advanced photograph, the Rule of Thirds sets you up for greater creative success.

-Another easy trick for enhancing your vocal point is to physically move the object closer to your camera, allowing it to appear larger in the image, which also tells the viewer that this is what they should be looking at.
+Another easy trick for enhancing your vocal point is to physically move the object closer to your camera.
+Doing so allows it to appear larger in the image, which also tells the viewer that this is what they should look at.

-By allowing our subject to be the brightest spot in the frame, we let lighting tell the viewer what is important in the frame.
-Lighting can be produced and manipulated to your heart’s content in a studio, but we can also use lighting as a tool when photographing on the street.
+By allowing your subject to be the brightest spot in the frame, lighting tells the viewer it’s important.
+You can manipulate lighting to your heart’s content in a studio, but we can also use lighting as a tool when photographing on the street.

-Look for opportunities such as a patch of evening sunlight breaking through the clouds, or through a window to get the naturally darker frame around the image, and direct our attention towards the couple passing outside the window.
+Look for opportunities such as through a window to get the naturally darker frame around the image, directing attention towards the couple passing outside the window.
 Experimenting this way will soon have you noticing interesting imagery all around you.

 Finding focal points

-Incorporating focal points into your photography is a great way to produce more interesting and engaging content, but you might not know where to start.
+Incorporating focal points into your photography is a great way to produce more interesting and engaging content.
+But if you don’t know where to start, we have some pointers there, too.
 Let’s take a look at some common subject matters which can easily be incorporated into focal point photography.

 People and the human element